nonoo/dmrshark/README.md

 The first word of the message sent to dmrshark's DMR ID (7777) is a command.
 Currently these are supported:

 - **help**: Sends back the list of available commands.
-- **info**: Send the DMR ID or the callsign of the user as the 2nd word, dmrshark will send you name, country and callsign info back.
+- **info**: Send the DMR ID or the callsign of the user as the 2nd word, dmrshark will send you info about the callsign.
 - **ping**: Sends back the text "pong".
 - If the first word of the message is an email address, the message will be put into the MySQL database from where it can be sent as an email.